Elvis10ten/notes/src/2025-1a-nand-to-tetris.md

 The computer is based on a fixed hardware platform, capable of executing a fixed repertoire of simple instructions.
 However, these instructions can be combined like building blocks, yielding arbitrarily sophisticated programs.

-The <mark>von Neumann architecture</mark>, shown below, is based on a central processing unit (CPU), interacting with a memory device, receiving data from some input device, and sending data to some output device.
+The <bmark>von Neumann architecture</bmark>, shown below, is based on a central processing unit (CPU), interacting with a memory device, receiving data from some input device, and sending data to some output device.

-At the heart of this architecture lies the <mark>stored program concept</mark>: The computer's memory stores both the data that the computer manipulates and the instructions that tell the computer what to do.
+At the heart of this architecture lies the <bmark>stored program concept</bmark>: The computer's memory stores both the data that the computer manipulates and the instructions that tell the computer what to do.

 ![Von Neumann architecture](/docs/assets/nand-images/von_neumann_architecture.svg)

-A related stored program computer architecture is the <mark>Harvard architecture</mark>, which physically separates the memory devices used for storing data and instructions.
+A related stored program computer architecture is the <bmark>Harvard architecture</bmark>, which physically separates the memory devices used for storing data and instructions.

 ![Harvard architecture](/docs/assets/nand-images/harvard_architecture.svg)